getacupoftea/alx-system_engineering-devops/0x00-shell_basics/README.md

 ls -la --numeric-uid-gid

 6. A script that creates a directory named (my_first_directory) in the /tmp/ directory:

 "#!/bin/bash"
 "mkdir /tmp/my_first_directory"

+7. A script that moves the file betty from /tmp/ to /tmp/my_first_directory "#!/bin/bash"
+"mv /tmp/betty /tmp/my_first_directory/

+8. A script that deletes the file "betty" in the /tmp/my_first_directory"

+"#!/bin/bash"
+"rm /tmp/my_first_directory/betty"

+9. A script that deletes the directory my_first_directory that is in the /tmp directory "#!/bin/bash" rm -r /tmp/my_first_directory

 10. A script that changes the working directory to the previous one:
 "#!/bin/bash"